chocomochi/SimpleMMOBot/README.md

 Types | Description |
 --- | --- |
-1 | Windows w/ Telegram integration
+1 | w/ Telegram integration
-2 | Android (via Termux) w/ Telegram intergration
+2 | w/o Telegram integration
-3 | Just the plain script without any integrations (used on any environment/devices)

 ### Guide to installation
 * Download/clone this repository to your environment and install the requirements